![]() |

 All kinds of dietary changes have been made to cure the crying.
 The two changes that have some benefecial effects are replacing cow's milk with soya milk, or with whey hydrolysate.
 Other changes like casein hydrolysate, low lactose milk, etc, do not seem to work.

-Sucrose is sugar.
-One study in children with colic tried out a 12% solution (that's 12 grams of sugar in 100 millilitres of water).
+One study in children with colic tried out a 12% sugar solution (that's 12 grams of sugar in 100 millilitres of water).
 It did reduce crying somewhat.
 Unsurprisingly, it was found not to have any harms.

 Another substance that has been reported to help sometimes is herbal tea.
 These herbal teas contain chamomile, vervain, liquorice, fennel, and balm mint.
 And, of course, all kinds of traditional remedies are given to children.
 Many of them help, if the parents believe in them.
 There is a strong placebo effect in the treatment of colic.

 Infantile colic is a harmless condition, and time limited as well.
 It is neither a disease, nor a manifestation of faulty care.
 Once the parents and other caregivers realise this, there is often a reduction in the baby's crying.
-Colic may be a reflection of parental anxiety.
+Colic is often a reflection of parental anxiety.

 For more information: Why do babies cry?